-For 2017, our reasonable country of origin inquiry (RCOI) efforts included conducting a supply chain survey of our direct suppliers, referred to as surveyed suppliers, using the CMRT.
+For 2018, our reasonable country of origin inquiry (RCOI) efforts included conducting a supply chain survey of our direct suppliers (referred to as "surveyed suppliers") using the CMRT.
 The supply chain surveys requested our suppliers to identify the smelters and refiners and countries of origin of the conflict minerals in products they supply to us.
-We compared the smelters and refiners identified in the surveys against the lists of facilities which are conformant to a responsible mineral sourcing validation program such as the RMAP, the London Bullion Market Association's Responsible Gold Programme or the Responsible Jewellery Council's Chain-of-Custody Certification program.
+We compared the smelters and refiners identified in the surveys against the lists of facilities which are conformant to a responsible mineral sourcing validation program, such as the RMAP or RMI cross-recognized programs.
 We also proactively attempted to contact smelter and refiner facilities identified by our surveyed suppliers where we did not have mineral country of origin information and requested each facility contacted to identify the types of raw materials processed by the facility and the mineral country of origin for ore processed by that facility.
-We documented country of origin information for the smelter and refiner facilities identified by surveyed suppliers as provided from sources including the supply chain survey, responsible mineral sourcing validation programs, directly from smelters and refiners that Intel contacted, and from publicly available sources such as smelter and refiner websites, if we determined such publicly available sources to be reliable.
+We documented country of origin information for the smelter and refiner facilities identified by surveyed suppliers as provided from sources including the supply chain survey, responsible mineral sourcing validation programs, direct contact with smelters and refiners, and from publicly available sources such as smelter and refiner websites, if we determined such publicly available sources to be reliable.